|White Room With Five Objects

 to ridiculous extremes, while back in the white room

-behind window panes wet with leaves,
+behind window panes drenched in leaves,

 Beefheart sounded troubled,

-substance befuddled in cool night air,
+substances befuddled cool night air.

-guitar strings throttled lumpy hand fired pot,
+Guitar strings throttled lumpy hand fired pot,

 gnomes and fairies danced in pairs.